Estimating Probabilistic Safe WCET Ranges of Real-Time Systems at Design Stages: Approach

-SafeScheduler implements an extended rate monotonic policy which allows assigning explicit priority $\mathit{pr}(j)$ and deadline $\mathit{dl}(j)$ to a task $j$.
-The extended policy follows the same assumptions of the standard rate monotonic policy, except for explicit priorities and deadlines of tasks, such as the no resource sharing and free context switching assumptions~\cite{Liu:73}.
+SafeScheduler implements a single-queue multi-core scheduling policy~\citep{Arpaci:18}, which schedules a task $\tau_i$ with explicit priority $P_i$ and deadline $D_i$.
+When tasks arrive, SafeScheduler puts them into a single queue that contains tasks to be scheduled.
+At any simulation time, if there are tasks in the queue and multiple cores are available to execute tasks, SafeScheduler first fetches a task $\tau_i$ from the queue in which $\tau_i$ has the highest priority $P_i$.
+SafeScheduler then allocates task $\tau_i$ to any available core.
+Note that if task $\tau_i$ shares a resource with a running task $\tau_j$ in another core, i.e., the $\mathit{dp}(\tau_i,\tau_j)$ resource-dependency relationship holds, SafeScheduler follows standard task-blocking rules~\cite{Liu:00}, i.e., $\tau_i$ will be blocked until $\tau_j$ releases the shared resource.

+SafeScheduler works under the assumption that context switching time is free, which is also a working assumption in many scheduling analysis methods~\citep{Liu:73,Audsley:01,Alesio:15}.
 Note that the assumptions are practically valid and useful at an early development step in the context of real-time analysis.
-For instance, our collaborating partner accounts for the waiting time of tasks due to resource sharing and context switching between tasks through adding some extra time to WCET ranges at the task design stage.
-We chose the extended rate monotonic policy for SafeScheduler because our case study system relies on this policy.
-Note that SAFE can be applied with any scheduling policy, including those that account for resource sharing and context switching time, as implemented by SafeScheduler.
+For instance, our collaborating partner accounts for the waiting time of tasks due to context switching between tasks through adding some extra time to WCET ranges at the task design stage.
+Note that SAFE can be applied with any scheduling policy, including those that account for context switching time and multiple queues.

-\textbf{Fitness.} Given a feasible solution $A$ for a set $J$ of tasks, we formulate a fitness function, $f(A,J_t,n)$, to quantify the degree of deadline misses regarding a set $J_t \subseteq J$ of target tasks, where $n$ is a number of SafeScheduler runs to account for the uncertainty in WCET.
-SAFE provides the capability of selecting target tasks $J_t$ as practitioners often need to focus on the most critical tasks.
-We denote by $\mathit{dist}_k(j)$ the distance between the end time and the deadline of the $k$th arrival of task $j$ and define $\mathit{dist}_k(j) = \mathit{et}_k(j) - \mathit{at}_k(j) + \mathit{dl}(j)$ (see Section~\ref{sec:problem} for the notation end time $\mathit{et}_k(a)$, arrival time $\mathit{at}_k(j)$, and deadline $\mathit{dl}(j)$).
+\textbf{Fitness.} Given a feasible solution $A$ for a set $\Gamma$ of tasks, we formulate a fitness function, $f(A,\Gamma^\delta,ns)$, to quantify the degree of deadline misses regarding a set $\Gamma^\delta \subseteq \Gamma$ of target tasks, where $ns$ is a number of SafeScheduler runs to account for the uncertainty in WCET.
+SAFE provides the capability of selecting target tasks $\Gamma^\delta$ as practitioners often need to focus on the most critical tasks.
+We denote by $\mathit{dist}(\tau_i,k)$ the distance between the end time and the deadline of the $k$th arrival of task $\tau_i$ and define $\mathit{dist}(\tau_i,k) = e_{i,k} - a_{i,k} + D_i$ (see Section~\ref{sec:problem} for the notation end time $e_{i,k}$, arrival time $a_{i,k}$, and deadline $D_i$).